Do you like to sell items online? If so, you’ve likely heard of eBay.

 - Cons: Final quote may be different than the initial quote if the device condition is different than stated

-Best for: Whistle is best for selling used electronics.
+Best for: Backflip is best for selling used electronics.

 Top Choices for Selling Locally